:

 4. Castles

 One of the best things about Scotland is that no matter where you find yourself, a castle is never far away.
-As integral to the Scottish landscape as its lochs and mountains, the country’s castles rank amongst the most iconic in the world.
+As integral to the Scottish landscape as its lochs and mountains, our castles rank amongst the most iconic in the world.
 There were once up to 3,000 castles in Scotland, so it's tough for us to narrow down our favourites!
-Here’s our pick of the ones which never fail to impress.
+Here are some of the most well-known castles in Scotland that never fail to impress.

 The following list was created by VisitScotland to showcase a range of experiences.
 It isn’t ranked in any specific order.